-- 1. Enlargement or repair of a single-family dwelling unit, two-unit townhouse, or two-unit multi-family structure on a single lot. - 2.
-Parking areas located within an enclosed parking structure. - 3.
-Bona fide agriculture uses, unless stated otherwise in Art.4.B.6, Agricultural Uses.
-Except as specified in Article 4.B, SUPPLEMENTARY USE STANDARDS, Where the property has a use that is classified as Agriculture, bona fide, with agricultural activities and or accessory agricultural uses, the property owner shall provide require a six-foot high perimeter buffer hedge along the frontage of the property where it is abuts a public read street R-O-W. - 4.
-Development that does not entail a substantial change in land use as defined in ART.
+- 1. Enlargement or repair of a single-family dwelling unit, two-unit townhouse, or two-unit multifamily structure on a single lot. - Parking areas located within an enclosed parking structure.
+2. - Bona fide agriculture uses, unless stated otherwise herein.
+Except as specified in Article 4.B, SUPPLEMENTARY USE STANDARDS, Agriculture, bona fide, agricultural activities and accessory agricultural uses shall require a six foot high perimeter buffer along a public road R-O-W - Development that does not entail a substantial change in land use as defined in ART.
 1.I, DEFINITIONS AND ACRONYMS. - 54.
 Uses such as airports, major utilities, and stockades which have planting requirements regulated by Federal or State law.
 Off-site planting of required landscaping may be approved in areas where there is a direct public benefit, such as in schools, parks, libraries, streets, and medians. - 65.
-Projects in the Glades Area Economic Development Overlay (GA-O) that have provided in-lieu funds to the Glades Thoroughfare Beautification Fund.
+Projects in the Glades Area Economic Development Overlay (GA-O) that have provided inlieu funds to the Glades Thoroughfare Beautification Fund.